-We have listed on how to add Steam as an exception in this article.
-We have also detailed on how to add exceptions in most commonly used antivirus.
+We have listed how to add Steam as an exception in this article.
+We have also detailed how to add exceptions in the most commonly used antivirus.
 Please scroll down to Solution 6 and follow all the steps necessary.

-Now we will discuss on how to add an exception if you are running Windows Defender.
+Now we will discuss how to add an exception if you are running Windows Defender.

 - Upon opening, you will find a list of options available in the new window.
 Select the option “Virus and threat protection”.

 - Upon entering the menu, navigate to Virus and Threat Protection Settings.
 Windows may prompt you to allow the administrator access to use this feature.
 If so, press Yes.

 - After entering the required menu, you should search the window which says “Add or remove exclusions”.
 Click it and you will be navigated to a menu where you can add exclusions.
 You can exclude folders, extensions, and even files.
 In this case, we will exclude the whole Steam folder which is located in the directory you downloaded.

 - Click on the option which says “Exclude a folder” and navigate to your Steam directory.
 The default location for your steam folder should be “C:\Program Files (x86)\Steam”.
 Once you reach the location select the folder and save changes.